 Skin Gym Beauty Lifter Vibrating T-Bar ($58): For about a third of the price, the facial tool brand Skin Gym offers a practically identical product.
 Its Beauty Lifter Vibrating T-Bar is meant to have the exact same effects as the Gold Sculpting Bar, lifting and sculpting the face with its T-bar massager while using vibration technology to increase blood flow and lymphatic drainage.
 It even looks exactly the same.
 The only difference is that Skin Gym’s tool isn’t coated in 24-karat gold, though it’s hard to know if this would make much of a difference in terms of efficacy and if it’s worth the steep price increase.
 If you’re new to skin tech and are looking to try out daily face sculpting massages for yourself, I think Skin Gym’s version is a much better choice.

-I really like this tool for waking up my skin and making my face look more defined, and I’m planning to continue using it at least a few times a week.
+I really liked Jillian Dempsey's Gold Sculpting Bar for waking up my skin and making my face look more defined, and I’m planning to continue using it at least a few times a week.
 Not only did it help with puffiness, but gave me an overall firmer, more glowing appearance.
 However, I do think less expensive tools would work just as well.

 - UPC 857033007106

 - Price $195